movingpictures83/BAMStats/README.md

 # BAMStats
+# Language: C++
+# Input: BAM
+# Output: none
+# Tested with: PluMA 1.0, GCC 4.8.4
+# Dependency: Bamtools 2.5.2

-Take a BAM as input and output stats (Barnett et al, 2011)
+PluMA plugin to take a BAM file and output stats to the screen.